-Now we get a lot of arguments that come from the wind side of the game.
-Yeah, we are going to have to pass a little bit lower in the wind.
-We're going to have to set a little bit lower in the wind so that we can develop more control, because once the wind takes control of a non-spinning ball, it’s going to move back and forth, right?
+We get a lot of arguments that come from the wind side of the game.
+You are correct in saying that beach volleyball players are going to have to pass a little bit lower in the wind.
+We're going to have to set a little bit lower in the wind so that we can develop more control, because once the wind takes control of a non-spinning ball, it’s going to move back and forth.
 It's going to wiggle.
 However, you don't want to learn to play like this all the time because when we're in wind, we're not comfortable.
 There's something else acting on us that we need to fight against.
 We need to have a good base system that we're going to play with a little bit more every day, and when the wind comes, we need to learn how to play wind ball.
 But when we're in everyday ball, we’d want to have nice comfortable passing rhythm.

-Our 20 Complete Practice Plans are designed for you to have a smooth practice with a centralized focus for each practices goal.
+Our 50 Complete Practice Plans are designed for you to have a smooth practice with a centralized focus for each practices goal.
 Each practice plan will come with drill explanations, drill videos, and a schedule for how long you should spend on each drill.
 All you have to do is show up to the court and motivate your team!
 We have taken care of the rest!
 With these practice plans you can start your journey of getting Better At Beach today!

 Also receive new drills, tutorials, tips, special discounts and updates from our team.
 Your information will not be shared.

-Serve Receive & Passing
+Serve & Serve Receive

-Ball Control And Emergency Technique
+Ball Control & Emergency Technique